caioferrarezi/snake-game/README.md

 This is just a simple javascript implementation of the snake game.

-If you wanna test it, checkout the [demo page](https://caioferrarezi.github.io/snake-game/demo/).
+If you wanna test it, check out the [demo page](https://caioferrarezi.github.io/snake-game/demo/).

 Thank you!